 Empty Keg Brew House

-Empty Keg Brewhouse is Merritt's first craft brewery that opened in 2019.
-Their beer is brewed on-site, made with local products such as Nicola Valley Honey, and is a quick jaunt from Kekuli Café.
+Empty Keg Brewhouse is Merritt's first craft brewery – it opened in 2019.
+Their beer is brewed on-site, made with local products such as Nicola Valley Honey, and is a quick jaunt from Kekuli Café – so the perfect next stop on your Kamloops road trip.